wilsonliaows/docs/connectors/docusign.md

 ### Roles and permissions required to connect
 Docusgn users who can login to Docusign can connect to Docusign from Workato.
 The user will have the same [permissions](https://www.docusign.com/supportdocs/ndse-admin-guide/Content/permission-sets.htm) on Workato as in Docusign.
 This means that they will have the same capabilities to view, manage and send envelopes as per their respective permissions on the Docusign platform.

-## Working with the DocuSign Connector

-## Working with generic triggers in DocuSign

-## Working with generic create/update/search actions in DocuSign

-## Articles on how to use additional special actions

-## Best practices in working with the DocuSign connector

-## More Generation Information on DocuSign

-## Troubleshooting